-1. Definition of a start-up: the Law Decree refers to "innovative start-ups" to make it clear that it is not dealing with any new company but only those whose business is clearly linked to innovation and technology.

-In order to benefit from support measures, a start-up must fulfill a number of requirements, including: (a) it must reside or be subject to taxation in Italy; (b) it must have been established for no longer than 48 months; (c) it has no turnover or has a turnover that does not exceed 5 million \notin (around 6.4 million \$); (d) is owned directly and for at least a 51% share by individuals, also in terms of voting rights; (e) it does not distribute profits; (f) its core business consists of innovative goods or services of high technological value.
-A start-up fulfills the latter requirement if: either 20% of its costs are related to R&D; or at least one third of the team is made up of people who either hold a PhD or are PhD candidates at an Italian or foreign university or have conducted research for at least three years; or it is the owner or the licensee of a patent.

-- 2. Definition of a "start-up with a social goal": it fulfills all the requirements that apply to ordinary start-ups.
+- 1. Definition of a start-up: the Law Decree refers to "innovative start-ups" to make it clear that it is not dealing with any new company but only those whose business is clearly linked to innovation and technology. - In order to benefit from support measures, a start-up must fulfill a number of requirements, including: (a) it must have been established for no longer than 48 months; (b) it must reside or be subject to taxation in Italy; (c) it has no turnover or has a turnover that does not exceed 5 million € (around 6.4 million \$); (d) it does not distribute profits; (e) its core business consists of innovative goods or services of high technological value; (f) it does not originate from a merger, demerger or divestment process.
+Finally, a startup can be qualified as innovative if: either 15% of its costs are related to R&D; or at least one third of the team is made up of people who either hold a PhD or are PhD candidates at an Italian or foreign university or have conducted research for at least three years or at least two thirds of the team is made up of people holding a Master's degree; or it is the owner or the licensee of a patent or a registered software. - 2.
+Definition of a "start-up with a social goal": it fulfills all the requirements that apply to ordinary start-ups.
 However, a social start-up operates in specific domains that have a considerable social value according to the Italian legislation; for example social inclusion, fight to marginalization of disabled persons, environmental protection etc. - 3.
 Definition of a "certified incubator": the start-up incubator or accelerator must verify if specific requirements concerning the start-up's physical structures, management, facilities and, above all, its track record, are fulfilled.
 In this way, the law aims to identify the structures that are able to offer efficient incubation services in Italy.
-Certified incubators can benefit from some instruments provided for by the law (e.g. they can use stock options, as if they were start-ups themselves \rightarrow see below point 7). - 4.
-Start-ups and certified incubators must register at an online directory created for this purpose at the Chambers of Commerce, which is where usually companies must register.
-This public registration procedure allows the company to gain visibility and to be controlled by the competent authorities; moreover, such registration makes it possible to monitor and evaluate the impact of the new legislation in terms of economic growth and employment.
+Certified incubators can benefit from some instruments provided for by the law (e.g. they can use stock options, as if they were start-ups themselves \rightarrow see below point 7; priority access to credit deriving from tax return \rightarrow see below point 8; simplified access to guarantees on bank loans \rightarrow see below point 11).